Round-trip translation: Software quality

 To compare the quality of different machine translation systems, users perform RTT and compare the resulting text to the original.
 The theory is that the closer the result of the RTT is to the original text, the higher the quality of the machine translation system.
 One of the problems with this technique is that if there is a problem with the resulting text it is impossible to know whether the error occurred in the forward translation, in the back translation, or in both.
-In addition it is possible to get a good back translation from a bad forward translation.
-A study using the automatic evaluation methods BLEU and F-score compared five different free on-line translation programs evaluating the quality of both the forward translation and the back translation and found no correlation between the quality of the forward translation and the quality of the back translation (i.e., a high quality forward translation did not always correspond to a high quality back translation).
+In addition, it is possible to get a good back translation from a bad forward translation.
+A study using the automatic evaluation methods BLEU and F-score compared five different free online translation programs, evaluating the quality of both the forward translation and the back translation, and found no correlation between the quality of the forward translation and the quality of the back translation (i.e., a high quality forward translation did not always correspond to a high quality back translation).
 The author concluded that RTT was a poor method of predicting the quality of machine translation software.
 This conclusion was reinforced by a more in-depth study also using automatic evaluation methods.
-A subsequent study which included human evaluation of the back translation in addition to automatic evaluation methods found that RTT might have some ability to predict the quality of a machine translation system not on a sentence by sentence basis but for larger texts.
+A subsequent study which included human evaluation of the back translation in addition to automatic evaluation methods found that RTT might have some ability to predict the quality of a machine translation system not on a sentence-by-sentence basis but for larger texts.